BlazorFluentUI/BlazorFluentUI/README.md

 [Theming](https://github.com/BlazorFluentUI/BlazorFluentUI/wiki/Theming---defaults-and-custom)

 ## Revision history
+### V5.7
+**Breaking Changes!**

+Icons are now sourced from the MIT licensed FluentUI Icons repo (https://github.com/microsoft/fluentui-system-icons).
+These are embedded within the CoreComponents project.
+Icon names are now all "snakecase" (lowercase with underscores).
+Some of the icon names are completely different.
+You can either visit the repo linked or see this demo's Icons page.  `FontSize` is an additional option for `Icon` which is largely irrelevant unless you modify the size using css.
+However, `Filled` is a unique option that chooses the filled version of the icon, if it exists.
+You no longer need to reference the fabric.min.css file in your index.html page.

 ### V5.6
 IDropdownOption (and therefore DropdownOption) is extended to implement IComparable.
 This makes it possible to sort on selected dropdown values in a details list.